spmakwana/Database-Management-System/08 Relational Algebra.md

 ![image-20210818114558557](images/image-20210818114558557.png)

-# SELECT & PROJECT Combine Operation
+# Combination of SELECT and PROJECT Operation

 We can also combine Select and Project operation as seen in below example.